malaterre/GDCM/Source/Common/README.txt

 some sort of utilities.
-Li,e byte swapping not really defined in DICOM but usefull
+Like byte swapping not really defined in DICOM but usefull